SwiperNo/SwiperNo/README.md

 -->

 Purpose of this Github it to document the various tasks I have performed over the span of my career.
 One day, I'll clean these up.
-I will be adding more Linux administration scripts as well ass Windows administration scripts.
+I will be adding more Linux administration scripts as well as Windows administration scripts.
 Can't just be a one trick pony!

 ;p